FastRoutervs.LiteLLM

 Honest TCO at three scales

 OSS is free in license, not in operations.
-Below is a rough breakdown of monthly carrying cost for self-hosted LiteLLM Proxy at three traffic tiers, assuming you're running it correctly with high availability.
-FastRouter's number is the managed-platform fee.
+Rough monthly carrying cost for self-hosted LiteLLM Proxy at three traffic tiers, assuming HA configuration.
+FastRouter's number is the flat managed-service fee.
 Inference cost is identical and excluded from both.

 Two different threat models

-FastRouter is closed-source SaaS, which means you can't audit the code, but the supply chain is ours to defend.
-Patching, key rotation, dependency review, and SOC 2 evidence are operations we run, not work you inherit.
+FastRouter is closed-source SaaS — no code audit, but the supply chain is ours to defend.
+Patching, key rotation, dependency review, SOC 2 evidence are operations we run, not work you inherit.

 - Defense, intelligence, regulated EU, on-prem-only enterprises

-- SaaS gateway is non-starter for compliance reasons
+- SaaS gateway is a non-starter for compliance reasons

 You need code-level visibility or custom providers

-- You need to add a custom provider (private inference, niche endpoint)
+- Add a custom provider (private inference, niche endpoint)

 - Postgres + Redis + Kubernetes is normal weekday work